Duration: 3 to 5 months

 —Collecting and compiling media examples that will inform our work via our Education Into Action programs (in schools, community programs and online as well)

 — Updating our online media catalog with relevant and current media

 —Co-facilitating activities with our instructors during our online programs

 — Participating in the creation of our Youth Advisory Board (to launch Summer 2021)

 REQUIREMENTS AND SKILLS

 — Friendly, effective communication skills via phone, in person, and in writing

-— Basic computer skills to use Salesforce (training provided), our contact database
+— Basic computer skills to use Zoom when necessary

 — Willingness to learn new technology and confidence with technology